Strong earnings, dividend bonanza push FTSE 100 higher | Business

 Strong earnings, dividend bonanza push FTSE 100 higher

+BP was the top FTSE 100 gainer with a rise of 5.8% as it said it would lift its dividend by 4% and ramp up share buybacks after second-quarter profits rose to $2.8 billion.

-London's FTSE 100 gained on Tuesday as a set of upbeat earnings results supported optimism around a faster economic recovery, although gains were checked by concerns over rising Delta variant cases globally.
+London's FTSE 100 ended higher on Tuesday as a set of upbeat earnings results supported optimism about a faster economic recovery, although gains were checked by concerns over rising Delta virus variant cases globally.

 The blue-chip FTSE 100 edged up 0.4% as oil stocks rose.
-BP was the top FTSE 100 gainer with a rise of 2.9% as it said it would lift its dividend by 4% and ramp up share buybacks after second-quarter profits rose to $2.8 billion.
-"Oil price up at $70 a barrel and a pickup in demand for gasoline and distillates will no doubt help BP as far as the rest of the year is concerned," Michael Hewson, chief market analyst at CMC Markets, wrote in a note.
+BP was the top FTSE 100 gainer with a rise of 5.8% as it said it would lift its dividend by 4% and ramp up share buybacks after second-quarter profits rose to $2.8 billion.
+"They say that cash is king, and investors are certainly cheering BP's decision to not only increase its dividend but launch a fresh share buyback," said Russ Mould, investment director at AJ Bell.

 ALSO READ